m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 ## BGP Configuration Verification

 **Control of BGP configuration is complex** and easily misconfigured both at the eBGP configuration level and within an AS, at the iBGP level, where route propagation happens in a full mesh or via “route reflectors”.
 Configuration languages vary among routing manufacturers and may not be well-designed.
-Adding to the complexity, is the distributed nature of BGP’s implementation.
+Adding to the complexity, is the distributed nature of BGP's implementation.

 BGP correctness is defined by two main aspects of persistent routing.
 They are **path visibility and route validity**.